Dhoom (film series): Video games

-Cancelled projects
+Rumoured projects

-Dhoom 4

-There have been large number of false rumors spread of an upcoming sequel to Dhoom 3, some rumors stating that Akshay Kumar would be in Dhoom 4.
-However Yash Raj Films later clarified that they had never, asked Akshay for a role in the film.
+There have been large number of false rumours spread of an upcoming sequel to Dhoom 3, some rumours stating that Akshay Kumar would be in Dhoom 4.
+However, Yash Raj Films later clarified that they had never asked Akshay for a role in the film.
 In fact they further even stated that they did not even have a script, plot, or even an idea, at that point.
-The response that the production company gave even further clarified that there is currently no actors yet even signed or in consideration for the so-called "Dhoom 4" by the production company.
-This was not the first time such a rumor relating to "Dhoom 4" happened, when Shah Rukh Khan was rumored to be in the film, one of the directors at the production company stated a similar statement that there was no story for a "Dhoom 4".
-The actor himself even stated that he had not yet been offered to sign up for a "Dhoom 4" film.
+The response that the production company gave even further clarified that there was no actors yet even signed or in consideration for the so-called Dhoom 4 by the production company.

+This was not the first time such a rumour relating to Dhoom 4 happened, when Shah Rukh Khan was rumoured to be in the film, one of the directors at the production company stated a similar statement that there was no story for a Dhoom 4.
+The actor himself even stated that he had not yet been offered to sign up for a Dhoom 4 film.
 This was the same case when other actors were speculated, with the production house stating the same response.
-In fact in at some time in 2018, a spokes person of the production company stated that there were no current plans for the movie.
-However, around the time of the release of Thugs of Hindostan, a film made by the same Director of Dhoom 3, some people from the production house stated the possibility of a release of "Dhoom 4" lies on how successful the movie is.
+In fact in at some time in 2018, a spokesperson of the production company stated that there were no current plans for the movie.
+However, around the time of the release of Thugs of Hindostan, a film made by the same director of Dhoom 3, some people from the production house stated the possibility of a release of Dhoom 4 lies on how successful the movie is.